New PVC Roof

 New restaurant roof

-If you need a new restaurant roof, PVC is your only choice since it is the only flat roof product that's resistant to grease, animal fats, oils, and fire.
+If you need a new restaurant roof in Colorado, a PVC roof installation is your only choice since it is the only flat roof product that's resistant to grease, animal fats, oils, and fire.
 (Did you know a PVC roof will self-extinguish once the source or fuel of the fire is gone?)
 That said, you have several PVC options, between colors, reinforced backing, ballast (weighted-down with rocks).

 Although PVC is already a strong roofing product, a reinforced PVC roof membrane, such as with polyester, is stronger, still.
-Also, PVC KEE HP has an improved chemical resistance compared to standard PVC, which makes it a great flat roofing solution for restaurants and the food service industry.
+Also, PVC KEE HP has an improved chemical resistance compared to standard PVC, which makes it a great solution for restaurant roofing in Colorado.